toebR/ggameboy/README.md

 # ggameboy
-This package lets you plot & save customly colored gameboys.
+This package lets you plot & save customly colored gameboys based on ggplot2.

 ## 1. Installation
 To use this package, you'll need to have the following packages installed: